Aconitum: In literature and popular culture

 Aconite and wolfsbane have been understood to be poisonous from ancient times, and are frequently represented as such in literature.
 In Greek mythology, the goddess Hecate is said to have invented aconite, which Athena used to transform Arachne into a spider.
 Medea is also said to have attempted to poison Theseus with a cup of wine poisoned with wolf's bane.

 In the poem Metamorphoses, Ovid tells of the herb coming from the slavering mouth of Cerberus, the three-headed dog that guarded the gates of Hades.
 In his Natural History, Pliny the Elder supports the legend that aconite came from the saliva of the dog Cerberus when Hercules dragged him from the underworld.
 As the veterinary historian John Blaisdell has noted, symptoms of aconite poisoning in humans bear similarity to those of rabies: frothy saliva, impaired vision, vertigo, and finally, coma; thus, ancient Greeks could have believed that this poison, mythically born of Cerberus's lips, was literally the same as found inside the mouth of a rabid dog.

+The opening lines of the Ode on Melancholy by John Keats warn against taking poison as a radical cure for a 'melancholy fit':

+"No, no, go not to Lethe, neither twist Wolf's-bane, tight-rooted, for its poisonous wine…"